StarRocks/starrocks/docs/loading/Flink_cdc_load.md

-# Realtime synchronization from MySQL
+# Synchronize data from MySQL in real time

 StarRocks supports real-time data synchronization from MySQL within seconds, delivering ultra-low latency real-time analytics at scale and enabling users to query real-time data as they happen.